For Federal, State and Crimson Scholar Work-study Programs

 It is the responsibility of the employer to ensure the student’s earnings do not exceed the work-study award for the Academic Year.
 IF EARNINGS EXCEED THE AWARD, THE EMPLOYER MUST PAY 100% OF THE OVERAGE.
 Work-study awards are subject to revision, increase or decrease because of changes to a student’s situation, and/or availability of funding.
 If the student’s work-study award is modified, it is the student’s responsibility to notify their supervisor of such change.

 If a student depletes his/her work-study funds, any overage that may have occurred will be billed to their hiring department.
-The Office of Financial Aid will submit a Labor Redistribution Form (LRF) and a Personnel Action Form (PAF) to terminate the work-study position effective the following pay period after the overage has occurred.
-Should the hiring department opt to keep their student, they must submit a private posting through VENTANAS and hire the student as a regular student employee (position 9*9999).
+The Office of Financial Aid will submit a Labor Redistribution Form (LRF) and a Personnel Action Form (LPAF) to switch the work-study position to regular student employment, effective the following pay period after the overage has occurred.
 Employers should keep in mind that regular student employees are funded completely through their department.

 Remind your student employees early in January to reapply for financial aid for the upcoming academic year.
 Students who are work-study rehires will not receive work-study automatically.
 They must submit a FAFSA every year and go through the process with all other students.
 Work-study funds are awarded on a first-come, first-serve basis.
 All students should make sure they keep track of the status of their financial aid files.
 The financial aid packaging system awards on a 9-month period of enrollment (Fall-Spring).
 If a student is planning to attend one or both summer sessions, he/she should make an appointment to discuss funding with a financial aid advisor immediately after enrolling for the summer session(s).
 The student and advisor will work together to determine summer work-study eligibility.